Nayana395/DSA2024/README.md

 ### MCOM- FINANCE 3+ YEARS EXPERIENCE IN THE FEILD
 ```
 Class starts on 28/10/2024
 This is my first day in ICT Academy Kerala.
-I am from a different background, that is i am not related in a coding feild.
+I am from a different background, that is i qualified Masters in Commerce and experience in related field.
+So i am curious about
 It's an introductory part in which the mentor gives the tools that help in coding.
 And it was some of the familiar and unfamiliar tools.
 Which include;
 i.
 Typing Club
    This will help to improve typing skills and it helps in the overall work.